asatarin/testing-distributed-systems/README.md

 ### Hazelcast
-* [Testing the CP Subsystem with Jepsen](https://hazelcast.com/blog/testing-the-cp-subsystem-with-jepsen/) — overview of how [Jepsen](#jepsen) is used to test Hazelcast in-memory data grid CP sybsystem
+* [Testing the CP Subsystem with Jepsen](https://hazelcast.com/blog/testing-the-cp-subsystem-with-jepsen/) — overview of how [Jepsen](#jepsen) is used to test Hazelcast in-memory data grid CP subsystem

 ### Basho (Riak)
-* [Testing Eventual Consistency in Riak](http://www.erlang-factory.com/conference/ErlangUserConference2012/speakers/UlfNorell) — how to model eventually consistent database in [QuickCheck](#quickcheck) and find bugs in it's implementation, video available [on youtube](https://youtu.be/x9mW54GJpG0)
+* [Testing Eventual Consistency in Riak](http://www.erlang-factory.com/conference/ErlangUserConference2012/speakers/UlfNorell) — how to model eventually consistent database in [QuickCheck](#quickcheck) and find bugs in it`s implementation, video available [on YouTube](https://youtu.be/x9mW54GJpG0)
 * [Modeling Eventual Consistency Databases with QuickCheck](https://vimeo.com/23220830) — another talk on testing Riak eventual consistency guarantees with [QuickCheck](#quickcheck)